LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-08-25-Information-Theory-In-Language-Part-1.md

 We haven't even listed them all which is a beauty of these algorithms.
 Each serve a distinct purpose and use case, as there is not a one-size fits all solution.
 Instead, it is a wealth of tools available for use, and knowing which one to use is half the battle.

-For example, take the difference between Shannon-Fano and Huffman coding.
+For example, take the difference between Shannon-Fano and Huffman coding (we will mainly be discussing these two algorithms for now in the duration of this post).
 Huffman coding can produce variable length encodings such that a set of codes could be 10, 11, 100 with various bit sizes vs. Shannon Fano coding which produces fixed length encodings such as 100, 110, 111 where the bit size is always three.
 This can greatly effect the length of your compression depending on the probability set's distribution.

-The reason these algorithms are so important is because it also provides a method of avoiding to space out our information (hence compression!).
+The reason these algorithms are so important is because it also provides a method of avoiding to space out our information (hence compression).
 Let's take the above passage from the book as an example:

 <center style="font-weight: 900;">1000010101111100010101110</center>